Oleksiy Goncharenko: War in Ukraine

 In December 2022, an international coalition on sanctions was created.
 Congressman, co-chair of the Helsinki Commission of the US Congress Steve Cohen, congressman, member of the Helsinki Commission Joe Wilson, MP Oleksiy Goncharenko, member of the Parliament of Great Britain Robert Sealy, head of the Estonian delegation to the PACE Erik Kross, member of the European Parliament from Lithuania Pietras Aushtrevičius, head of the Polish delegation at the Council of Europe Arkadiusz Mulyarczyk.
-They have already sent requests to Anthony Blinken and Josep Borrell for sanctions against Roman Abramovich, Ksenia Sobchak, Vladimir Potanin, Vladimir Lisin, Philipp Kirkorov and other Putin's close friends.
+They have already sent requests to Antony Blinken and Josep Borrell for sanctions against Roman Abramovich, Ksenia Sobchak, Vladimir Potanin, Vladimir Lisin, Philipp Kirkorov and other Putin's close friends.

+In May 2023, Russia added Goncharenko to the list of terrorists and extremists.

+A court in Moscow rendered a verdict in absentia Goncharenko to 10 years in prison.
+Now he "must" spend three years in prison and seven years in a penitentiary, and cannot administer websites.
+The Russian court believes that the Ukrainian MP spread "fakes" motivated by political hatred, justified terrorism and incited hatred with the threat of violence.

+Oleksiy Goncharenko lectured on Ukraine at Ivy League: Yale, the University of Pennsylvania, Princeton University, and Dartmouth College.

+In 2024, the Black Sea Security Forum was initiated by a group of Ukrainian parliamentarians.
+Oleksiy Goncharenko serves as its Сhairman, leading the forum’s efforts to address regional security, Euro-Atlantic integration, and hybrid threats in the Black Sea region.

 Belarus

-Before the elections in Belarus in 2020, Goncharenko understood that Lukashenko could usurp power and created an inter-factional association “For Democratic Belarus” in the Verkhovna Rada in order to monitor the situation in the neighbouring country at the parliamentary level.
-Later Lukashenko really did not want to transfer power in a democratic way and began to persecute the opposition, suppress mass protests by force, use torture on detained protesters, and subsequently open criminal cases.
+Prior to the 2020 elections in Belarus, Goncharenko anticipated that Lukashenko might seize power.
+To this end, he established an inter-factional association called 'For Democratic Belarus' within the Verkhovna Rada, with the aim of monitoring the situation in the neighbouring country at a parliamentary level.
+Lukashenko subsequently refused to transfer power democratically, instead persecuting the opposition, suppressing mass protests by force, torturing detained protesters and opening criminal cases.

-Goncharenko has repeatedly raised the issue of human rights violations in Belarus in the Parliamentary Assembly of the Council of Europe.
-The Secretary General of the Council of Europe and the Committee of Ministers of the Council of Europe supported the creation of a special group that would be able to monitor and follow the situation in Belarus.
+Goncarenko has repeatedly raised the issue of human rights violations in Belarus at the Parliamentary Assembly of the Council of Europe.
+The Secretary General and the Committee of Ministers of the Council of Europe have supported the establishment of a special group to monitor the situation in Belarus.

-Goncharenko is in contact with the office of Svetlana Tikhanovskaya, meets with her on several occasions, and they discuss the state of human rights in Belarus, as well as possible support from Ukraine, including ways to help and support Belarusians in Ukraine.
+Goncharenko is in contact with Svetlana Tikhanovskaya's office and has met with her several times to discuss the state of human rights in Belarus and possible support from Ukraine for Belarusians living there.